 3) Media channels

 Using other media platforms is another option to broaden your brand’s reach, helping you to attract new clients and strengthen your relationship with existing clients.
 Using a video is one of the most common ways to build a media presence.
 You can use your channel to broadcast videos marketing your company with the possibility of monetizing the videos.
 If you establish a large enough following, these videos serve as direct marketing and can help with search engine optimization.
 Podcasts are another popular avenue that organizations may use to tell their narrative and cultivate a larger, more loyal audience.
-Nevertheless, the podcast format needs to be applied strategically depending on the industry.
+Nevertheless, you need to apply the podcast format strategically depending on the industry.

 4) Email lists